 Captain Gutt in the fourth.
 Noticeably the first main antagonist since the first film to be truly malevolent, as the Big Bads of the last two movies were predatory animals who, while persistent, were merely acting on instinct, while both Soto and Gutt were acting on personal motives.

 Badass: Buck the Weasel of Dawn of the Dinosaurs, who is the most badass character ever to be featured in a children's film.

 Diego also counts, especially in the Original film.

-Call Back: The game Sid plays with the baby dinosuars in the third movie is the same one he and Diego did with Roshan in the first movie.
+The game Sid plays with the baby dinosaurs in the third movie is the same one he and Diego did with Roshan in the first movie.